i want to advocate

 Direct contact with your elected representatives and their staff is a big deal.
 Over 90% of Congressional staffers report direct contact with constituents as influencing their decisions when discussing policy with elected officials.[1]

-That direct contact can look different.
+That contact can look different.
 Maybe it's a well-written email/letter, or a personal meeting with legislative staff.
 Maybe you participate in a coordinated social media campaign with similar patients and family members.
-Or, maybe you simply attend a local event hosted by your elected official to introduce yourself and your cause...
+Or, maybe you attend a local event hosted by your elected official to introduce yourself and your cause!

-No matter what your advocacy looks like, it is important!
-An estimated 1 in 100 Americans are impacted by Chiari, syringomyelia and related disorders.
+No matter what your advocacy looks like, it's important An estimated 1 in 100 Americans are impacted by Chiari, syringomyelia and related disorders.
 But these conditions are still poorly understood.
-The only treatment options available are either invasive and expensive brain surgery, or the piece-by-piece management of symptoms when the root cause can't be identified.
+Federal funding of research is still critically needed.
+In the meantime, the only treatment options available are either invasive and expensive brain surgery, or the piece-by-piece management of symptoms when the root cause can't be identified.
 All of this makes getting insurance coverage difficult and then, even if it is covered, it can still end up being expensive.

 Because of this, Chiari, syringomyelia and related disorders represent a significant drain on our health care system.
-More needs to be done to ensure families can get back to living, working and playing together without worrying too much about these disorders.
+More needs to be done to ensure families can get back to living, working and playing together without worrying too much about these disorders and what they mean for day-to-day life!

 Changing policy through your advocacy efforts is the only way to advance research in the field, increase health care access, and improve long-term outcomes for patients and their loved ones impacted by Chiari, syringomyelia and related disorders.